 If you are exploring this site, you are probably in a life crisis or you are on the edge of a life crisis.
 Take comfort!
 You will have the strength to get through whatever the future holds for you and your relationships — with your children and with your current partner.
 What follows is a guide for how to manage a major transition in your life with dignity, in a way that is healthy and with processes that minimize the transaction costs while honoring your core interests.
 This is finding the ‘bridge over troubled waters.

 SHANNON FAMILY LAW is here to help you navigate this high stress transition in your life.
 This page gives you some over-view of your situation and how to move through to the next stage in your life.
-Following pages will give details on the many aspect of the law of uncoupling and transitioning.
+The following pages will give details on the many aspects of the law of uncoupling and transitioning.

 Every person is part of some family.
 You were born into a family that raised you into adult life.
 Some of you got “wounded” in the process because your nuclear family has some degree of dysfunction; the same is true for your partner.
 Whatever “wounds” you got and “ego defenses” you and your partner formed are carried forward into future relationships.